PDFs by language

 Cancer can start any place in the body.
-Gallbladder cancer starts in the gallbladder.
-It starts when cells in the gallbladder grow out of control and crowd out normal cells.
+In gallbladder cancer, cells in the gallbladder start to grow out of control and crowd out normal cells.
 This makes it hard for the body to work the way it should.

 Cancer cells can spread to other parts of the body.
 Cancer cells in the gallbladder can sometimes travel to the liver and grow there.
-When cancer cells do this, it’s called metastasis (meh-TAS-tuh-sis).
+When cancer cells do this, it’s called metastasis.
 To doctors, the cancer cells in the new place look just like the ones from the gallbladder.

 Cancer is always named for the place where it starts.
 So when gallbladder cancer spreads to the liver (or any other place), it’s still called gallbladder cancer.
 It’s not called liver cancer unless it starts from cells in the liver.